contember/docs/docs/schema/overview.md

 ## Model schema

-First lets look at the model schema, which is now the most important for us.
+First let's look at the model schema, which is now the most important for us.

 :::note
-Make sure you have SchemaDefinition imported in each file
+Make sure you have `SchemaDefinition` imported in each file
 ```typescript
 import { SchemaDefinition as def } from "@contember/schema-definition"
 ```